+The OHSU S4SF chapter hosts events during required enrichment weeks for preclinical students and hosted Climate Cafes alongside the Climate Change Curriculum and Education Taskforce faculty for all students.
+There are also a variety of other interest groups and clubs (ex: Wilderness Medicine Interest Group, Fly Fishing Interest Group, OHSU Climbing Club) that host events encouraging students to get outdoors.

+Section Total (8 out of 15)

+53.3%

+1

+Back to Summary Page here

 Campus Sustainability

-Section Overview: This section evaluates the support and engagement in sustainability initiatives by the medical school and/or institution.
+Section Overview: This section evaluates the support and engagement in sustainability initiatives by the institution.
 The healthcare industry is a major contributor to greenhouse gas emissions as well as pollution that harms local, regional, and global ecosystems.
-While healthcare is, by nature, a resource-intensive endeavor, the healthcare sector is well poised to lead the world to a more sustainable future.
-This will involve scrutinizing every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
-Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimizing environmental impact.
+While healthcare is, by nature, a resource-intensive endeavour, the healthcare sector is well poised to lead the world to a more sustainable future.
+This will involve scrutinising every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
+Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimising environmental impact.

 5.1.
-Does your medical school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: There is a current sustainability taskforce that has been at work over the past year to assess campus sustainability, but there is no salaried staff or full-time member of staff dedicated to this cause.
+Does your institution have an Office of Sustainability?

+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points) There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points) There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point) There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points) Score Assigned:

-5.2.
-How ambitious is your institution/medical school plan to reduce its own carbon footprint?
-5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: OHSU formally committed to reducing carbon emissions in November of 2022 with a plan to, at a minimum, reduce organizational emissions by 50% by 2030 (from a baseline of 2008) and achieve net-zero by 2050, publicly accounting for progress on this goal every year.
-This includes
+There is a current sustainability taskforce that has been at work over the past year to assess campus sustainability, but there is no salaried staff or full-time member of staff dedicated to this cause.
+1 5.2.
+How ambitious is your institution's plan to reduce its own carbon footprint?
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points) The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points) The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point) The institution does not meet any of the requirements listed above (0 points) Score Assigned: 1 Score explanation:

-- Publicly sharing strategies for reducing on-site emissions (where relevant addressing sources related to on-site energy usage, waste anesthetic gasses, vehicle fleets and refrigerants) - Designating an executive-level lead for our work on reducing emissions by 2023 and conducting an inventory of Scope 3 (supply chain) emissions by the end of 2024. - Developing and releasing a climate resilience plan for continuous operations by the end of 2023, anticipating the needs of groups in our community that experience disproportionate risk of climate -related harm.

-5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?

-- 3 Yes medical school buildings are 100% powered by renewable energy - 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy. - Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy. - Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+OHSU formally committed to reducing carbon emissions in November of 2022 with a plan to, at a minimum, reduce organizational emissions by 50% by 2030 (from a baseline of 2008) and achieve net-zero by 2050, publicly accounting for progress on this goal every year.
+This includes Publicly sharing strategies for reducing on-site emissions (where relevant addressing sources related to on-site energy usage, waste anesthetic gasses, vehicle fleets and refrigerants) 5.3.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?
+Yes, institution buildings are 100% powered by renewable energy.
+(3 points) Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points) Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point) Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points) 2 Score Assigned: